A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

-\subsubsubsection{\textbf{Long-Horizon Tasks.}} LLM agents frequently engage in tasks requiring hundreds or thousands of reasoning and action steps, such as coding~\citep{jimenez2025swe}, web navigation~\citep{zhang2025web, zhouwebarena}, complex multi-turn decision-making~\cite{shani2024multi}, or sequential tool use~\citep{qin2024toolllm}.
+\subsubsubsection{\textbf{Long-Horizon Task Execution.}} LLM agents frequently engage in tasks requiring hundreds or thousands of reasoning and action steps, such as coding~\citep{jimenez2025swe}, web navigation~\citep{zhang2025web, zhouwebarena}, complex multi-turn decision-making~\citep{shani2024multi}, or sequential tool use~\citep{qin2024toolllm}.
 In these settings, immediate working memory is easily overwhelmed by accumulated observations and intermediate reasoning.
 Agent-centric memory provides an externalized mechanism for storing and retrieving key intermediate states, enabling agents to operate beyond their native context window.
-For instance, MEM1~\citep{zhou2025mem1} introduces an end-to-end RL framework that maintains a compact internal state, enabling agents to consolidate relevant information while discarding redundant context and thereby operate with near-constant memory usage across arbitrarily long, multi-turn interactions.
+Such memory directly supports execution within an ongoing task by preserving subgoals, action outcomes, environmental states, unresolved failures, and dependencies among temporally distant steps.
+It therefore enables an agent to resume interrupted workflows, revise earlier decisions, and maintain coherent progress throughout long-running interactions.
+For instance, MEM1~\citep{zhou2025mem1} introduces an end-to-end reinforcement learning (RL) framework that maintains a compact internal state, enabling agents to consolidate relevant information while discarding redundant context and thereby operate with near-constant memory usage across arbitrarily long, multi-turn interactions.
 Complementary to MEM1, MemAgent~\citep{yu2025memagent} proposes an RL-based memory agent tailored for long-text processing.
-It reads long inputs in segmented chunks and uses a fixed-length, overwriteable memory that is updated incrementally.
+It reads long inputs in segmented chunks and uses a fixed-length, overwritable memory that is updated incrementally.
 This design enables LLM agents to scale to extremely long contexts with linear complexity and minimal performance degradation.
 More recent approaches include hierarchical memory modules~\citep{hu2025hiagent}, context folding schemes~\citep{sun2025scaling}, and learned memory controllers~\citep{zhang2025memory} that decide what to store and when to compress or discard outdated information.
+Collectively, these approaches extend memory beyond passive context retention toward active state management for sustained agent execution.